Engaged in their 80s, Michigan couple now married

 GRAND RAPIDS, Mich.
 (WOOD) — Jim Stephens and Connie Dorn never thought they would find love again after losing their longtime spouses.

-They met at Covenant Village Senior Living Center in northwest Grand Rapids, Michigan.
+They met at Covenant Village Senior Living Center in northwest Grand Rapids.
 Like other love stories, theirs started out as a friendship.
 They eventually realized there was a spark and got engaged around Valentine’s Day this year.

 Over the weekend, the couple went from living across the building to sharing an apartment as husband and wife.